Glossary of Terms

 Hardener - See curing agent.

-Hardness - The ability of a cured powder coating film to withstand the penetration of a standardised object.
+Hardness - The ability of a cured powder coating film to withstand the penetration of a standardized object.

 Hazardous - A condition of contact or case of presence in which a risky, dangerous or less healthy or toxic situation is created.